polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

    You should now see the sub-node has only one peer—the node that belongs to Charlie—and is synchronizing blocks from the chain.
    If the sub-node doesn't connect to its peer node right away, try stopping and restarting the sub-node.

-## Signing and submitting transactions
+## Keys required to submit transactions

 You should note that any account can be used to sign and submit transaction that affect the behavior of other nodes.
 However, to sign and submit a transaction that affects a node you don't own: